 I have spent over a year travelling with my boyfriend and despite almost constantly being in each other’s company we are still going strong.
 Here I discuss some easy and cheap tips to help you keep your relationship healthy and alive while travelling together abroad.
 In those times when you are still trying to make friends but want to make the most of this new found time together it can be hard to find the right balance but I encourage you to stick to it because it will get easier with time.

-- Make time to go on ‘dates’ – it is hard to find time to just be a couple some times.
-You spend the majority of the time living off pasta meals and cooking in a hostel kitchen that doing something romantic and ‘date’ like can be difficult.
-I feel it is important to make time to do so occasionally be with grabbing pizza and sitting on the beach, going out to a restaurant or having a picnic.
+It is hard to find time to just be a couple some times.
+You spend the majority of the time living off pasta meals and cooking in a hostel kitchen, doing something romantic and ‘date’ like can be difficult.
+I feel it is important to make time to do so occasionally, maybe by grabbing pizza and sitting on the beach, going out to a restaurant or having a picnic.
 Having the chance to just stop and enjoy each other’s company will be important the longer you are on the road.

-- Do your own thing – he wants to go diving but you just want to sun bathe on the beach, so do just that.
+He wants to go diving but you just want to sun bathe on the beach, so do just that.
 You don’t have to want to do everything together; if you were at home I’m sure you wouldn’t both do the same thing just because one of you wants to.
-Allow time to achieve your own goals, plan ahead so that you both booked to do your different things at the same time otherwise it could leave one of you bored and lonely especially if you are only stopping in that one place for a short time and barely know anyone.
+Allow time to achieve your own goals, plan ahead so that you both book to do your different things at the same time otherwise it could leave one of you bored and lonely especially if you are only stopping in that one place for a short time and barely know anyone.